Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Expand hivesampletable.
 The names and data types of the

 Right-click hivesampletable, and select View Top 100 Rows.
 The list of 100 results appears in the Hive Table: hivesampletable window.
 This action is equivalent to running the following Hive query by using the Hive ODBC driver:

 SELECT * FROM hivesampletable LIMIT 100

 You can customize the row count by changing Number of rows; you can choose 50, 100, 200, or 1000 rows from the drop-down list.

 To create a Hive table, you can use the GUI or you can use Hive queries.
 For information about using Hive queries, see Create and run Hive queries.

 From your cluster, choose Hive Databases > default.

 Right-click default, and select Create Table.

-Configure the table as desired.
+Configure the table.

 Create and run Hive queries